sudheerj/javascript-interview-questions/README.md

 2. ### What is a prototype chain

-    The **Prototype chain** is a fundamental inheritance mechanism that enables objects to access properties and methods from other objects.
-When a property or method is accessed on an object, JavaScript first checks if it exists directly on that object.
-If not, it traverses up the prototype chain—following the object's internal **[[Prototype]]** reference—until it either finds the requested member or reaches the end of the chain (typically null)
+    The prototype chain is a core concept in JavaScript’s inheritance model.
+It allows objects to inherit properties and methods from other objects.
+When you try to access a property or method on an object, JavaScript first looks for it on that object itself.
+If it’s not found, the engine looks up the object's internal `[[Prototype]]` reference (accessible via `Object.getPrototypeOf(obj)` or the deprecated `__proto__` property) and continues searching up the chain until it finds the property or reaches the end (usually `null`).

+    For objects created via constructor functions, the prototype chain starts with the instance, then refers to the constructor’s `.prototype` object, and continues from there.
+For example:

+    ```javascript
+    function Person() {}
+    const person1 = new Person();

+    console.log(Object.getPrototypeOf(person1) === Person.prototype); // true
+    ```

+    This mechanism allows for property and method sharing among objects, enabling code reuse and a form of inheritance.

+    **Summary:**

+    *   The prototype chain enables inheritance in JavaScript.
+    *   If a property isn’t found on an object, JavaScript looks up its prototype chain.
+    *   The prototype of an object instance can be accessed with `Object.getPrototypeOf(obj)` or `__proto__`.
-    The prototype on object instance is available through **Object.getPrototypeOf(object)** or **\_\_proto\_\_** property whereas prototype on constructor function is available through **Object.prototype**.
+    *   The prototype of a constructor function is available via `Constructor.prototype`.
+    *   The chain ends when the prototype is `null`.

+    The prototype chain among objects appears as below,

     ![Screenshot](images/prototype_chain.png)

     **[⬆ Back to Top](#table-of-contents)**